 apply simple technologies and build prototypes

 How it Works

-During a designathon children are guided through a 7-step experiential process, linked thematically to a bigger global challenge such as water scarcity, poverty, deforestation, or citizenship.
+During a designathon children are guided through a 7-step experiential process, linked thematically to a bigger global challenge such as water scarcity, poverty, biodiversity loss, or citizenship.

 By taking part in a designathon, many children discover unlimited possibilities, for themselves and for the world.

 Through each designathon, children . . .

 Acquire 21st Century skills: creative thinking, collaboration and global citizenship